 - 2. The Council recognises that it is already subject to a high degree of external scrutiny of its affairs by a variety of parties.
 This includes the general public, Council Tax / Business Rates payers, service users, The European Institute for combatting corruption and fraud (TEICCAF), the Local Government Ombudsman, Central Government, in particular, HM Revenue and Customs, the Ministry of Housing, Communities and Local Government and the Department for Work and Pensions. - 3.
-It also has external auditors who advise whether the Council has in place adequate arrangements for the prevention and detection of fraud, bribery and corruption. - 4.
+It also has The Council's external auditors who advise whether have a role in advising the Council as to whether it has in place adequate arrangements for the prevention and detection of fraud, bribery and corruption.
+External auditors may require details of any suspected fraud investigations and undertake work on any high risk public fraud. - 4.
 While this external scrutiny assists in protecting against fraud, bribery and corruption the Council believes a clear statement of its own strategy is needed. - 5.
 The key elements of the Council's strategy to combat fraud, bribery and corruption are: - An open and honest culture - Adequate preventative measures - Systems for detection and investigation - Understanding and awareness within the Council and the adoption of a "whistleblowing" policy